RobotNerd/outline-format/README.md

 # Outline Format

-The outline format is a text-only document format for simple outline-style lists.
+The outline format is a text-only document format for simple lists.

 These editor plugins provide support for outline documents:
 - vim: https://github.com/RobotNerd/outline-vim

+If your favorite editor does not have a plugin that supports .outline, please write one and it will be linked here!

 ## File type